Kong/docs.konghq.com/app/mesh/1.3.x/features/opa.md

 ## Configuration

-Kong Mesh defines a default configuration for OPA, but you can adjust the configuration to meet your environment's requirements.
+{{site.mesh_product_name}} defines a default configuration for OPA, but you can adjust the configuration to meet your environment's requirements.

 The following environment variables are available: